Modelling tree survival for investigating climate change effects: Modelling tree survival

-In practice the LAML is optimised w.r.t. ${\bm \rho} = \log {\bm \lambda} $ using penalized iteratively re-weighted least squares by updating the $\bm \rho$ to increase the marginal likelihood of the working linear mixed model at each step of a nested iteration scheme for estimating $\bp$ and $\bm \rho$.
+In practice the LAML is optimised w.r.t. ${\bm \rho} = \log {\bm \lambda} $ by updating $\bm \rho$ to increase the marginal likelihood of the working linear mixed model at each step of a penalised penalized iteratively re-weighted least squares iteration scheme for estimating $\bp$.
 This method can be parallelised, and made very efficient by marginal discretization of covariates (or exploiting natural discretization) \citep{wood2017generalized}, thereby mitigating the $O(n^2p^2)$ cost.
 Due to the large number of parameters and large sample sizes we use this efficient estimation implemented in the function $\tt bam$ in the R package {\tt mgcv} in R.